Call (866) 623-9500 2008 N Garey Ave, Pomona, CA 91767

 2. Multi-County Collaborative Psychiatric Advance Directives (PADs)

-This three-year project is the product of four months of community workgroup discussions which incorporated the results of Tri-City’s Community Planning Survey and new Innovation Idea Survey.
-Psychiatric Advance Directives (PADs) are used to support treatment decisions for people who may not be able to consent to or participate in treatment decisions because of a mental health condition.
-A psychiatric advance directive allows a person’s wishes and priorities to inform mental health treatment.
+Psychiatric Advance Directives (PADs) are used to support treatment decisions for people who may not be able to consent to or participate in treatment decisions during a mental health crisis.
+A PAD allows a person’s wishes and priorities to inform mental health treatment.
+Phase One tested the functionality, usability, and training of the cloud-based PADs platform.
+Phase Two expands to eight counties, collecting data through live testing with law enforcement, crisis teams, and hospital staff to assess the platform's effectiveness and potential for statewide use in California.

 For additional information, visit the PADs CA website.